Information on accreditation for the Doctor of Audiology (AuD) program can be found here.

 Doctor of Audiology (AuD)

 Students pursuing for the Doctor of Audiology (AuD) must complete the prescribed curriculum, including classes and concurrent practicum experiences.
-This curriculum satisfies the degree requirement of a minimum of 72 semester units of graduate credit.
-As part of this curriculum, students must complete a Capstone Project (three semester hours minimum), culminating in a publication to be permanently stored in the digital holdings of the Bernard Becker Medical Library, and the findings of the project must be defended orally at the annual PACS Student Research Colloquium.
+This curriculum satisfies the degree requirement of a minimum of 100 semester units of graduate credit.
+As part of this curriculum, students must complete a Capstone Project (three semester hours minimum), culminating in an electronically-submitted publication, and the findings of the project must be presented orally at the annual PACS Student Research Colloquium.

 Master of Science in Deaf Education (MSDE)

 Students pursuing the Master of Science in Deaf Education must complete the prescribed curriculum, including classes and concurrent practicum experiences.
-This curriculum satisfies the Washington University requirements of a minimum of 33 semester units of graduate credit and at least six (6) semester units of credit selected from classes in the 500-series or higher.
-As part of this curriculum, students must complete an independent study (two semester hours minimum), culminating in a publication to be permanently stored in the digital holdings of the Bernard Becker Medical Library.
-The findings of the project must be presented orally at the annual PACS Student Research Colloquium.
+This curriculum satisfies the Washington University requirements of a minimum of 33 semester units of graduate credit.
+As part of this curriculum, students must complete an Independent Study (two semester hours minimum), culminating in an electronically-submitted written document that is defended at an oral examination held in the spring semester of the final year.

 Doctor of Philosophy (PhD) in Speech and Hearing Sciences

-To earn a PhD at in Speech and Hearing Sciences, a student must complete 72 semes¬ter hours, maintain satisfactory academic progress, pass certain examinations, fulfill residence and Mentored Teaching Experience (MTE) requirements, and write, defend, and submit a dissertation.
+To earn a PhD at in Speech and Hearing Sciences, a student must complete 72 semester hours, maintain satisfactory academic progress, pass certain examinations, fulfill residence and Mentored Teaching Experience (MTE) requirements, and write, defend, and submit a dissertation.
 Full-time enrollment is required.
-Complete information on the requirements, policies, and procedures for the PhD can be found in the The Graduate School Bulletin at http://graduateschool.wustl.edu.
-Information contained in the Bulletin related to admissions, financial information and academic information takes precedence for PhDunless otherwise specified here.

 Mentored Teaching Experience (MTE)